-On April 5, 2006, our board of directors initiated an exchange offer to certain employees who received stock options with an exercise price less than the fair market value the opportunity to exchange their options for new options with exercise prices equal to fair value at the time of the grant.
+On April 5, 2006, our board of directors initiated an exchange offer to certain employees who received stock options with an exercise price less than the fair market value.
+Under the terms of the offer, such employees were given the opportunity to exchange their options for new options with exercise prices equal to fair value at the time of the grant.
 We have evaluated and determined that there was no incremental compensation expense associated with these modifications.
-In addition, these employees also received a number of shares of restricted common stock having a value equal to the amount by which the aggregate exercise price of the new stock options excluded the aggregate price of the exchanged options.
+In addition, these employees also received a number of shares of restricted common stock having a value equal to the amount by which the aggregate exercise price of the new stock option exceeded the aggregate price of the exchanged option.
 On April 5, 2006, we granted 116 shares of restricted stock at a value determined by our board of directors of \$8.98 per share.
-During the three and six months ended June 30, 2006, we recorded pre-tax stock-based compensation expense of \$152 (\$89 after tax or \$0.003 per diluted share) associated with the restricted stock awards.